What is Neurontin?

 Neurontin, also known as gabapentin, is a prescription drug that was created to manage epilepsy, but it’s also utilized to manage neuropathic pain and seizure disorders.
 Neurontin has become the go-to treatment for the neuropathic pain from diabetic neuropathy, central neuropathic pain, as well as post-herpetic neuralgia- the nerve pain associated with shingles.
 It’s also is popular for other off-label uses like treating restless leg syndrome and insomnia.

-Neurontin was originally intended to mimic a powerful brain chemical called GABA.
-Benzodiazepines such as Xanax and alcohol also affect GABA.
-Although research now suggests Neurontin does not mimic GABA as originally intended, its strong psychoactive effects have been linked to dependency and addiction.
+Neurontin was originally intended to mimic a powerful brain chemical called GABA, much like Benzodiazepines such as Xanax and alcohol do.
+Research now suggests Neurontin does not mimic GABA as originally intended, and its strong psychoactive effects have been linked to dependency and addiction.

 Neurontin Side Effects

 Neurontin causes several side effects.
 Most notable is the Neurontin high that resembles the effects of marijuana.
 If you take Neurontin exactly as prescribed and under the attentive care of a qualified physician, you will probably notice certain side effects.